fluree/docs.flur.ee/src/content/0.10.0/docs/query/advanced-query.md

 ### Multiple Queries

-FlureeQL allows you to submit multiple queries at once.
+FlureeQL allows you to submit multiple queries at once by using the multi-query endpoint ([hosted](/api/hosted-endpoints/hosted-examples#-api-db-network-db-multi-query) or [downloaded](/api/downloaded-endpoints/downloaded-examples#-multi-query)).

 In order to do this, create unique names for your queries, and set those as the keys of the your JSON query.
 The values of the keys should be the queries themselves.
 If you are using GraphQL, you can simply nest your second, third, etc requests within the `graph` level of the request.

 For example, this query selects all chats and people at once.